-- A. The family must have an open treatment CPS case managed by an HS CM. - B. The CPS family can receive up to 52 weeks of child care (maximum of 52 weeks of care per open case). - C. The parent/caretaker is the applicant, and all the information on the application relates to the family. - D. The applicant does not have to meet the income guidelines or be working, in school or in training, because the service is provided in conjunction with protective services.
+- A. The family must have an open treatment CPS case managed by an HS CM. - B. The CPS family can receive up to 52 weeks of child care per year. - C. The parent/caretaker is the applicant, and all the information on the application relates to the family. - D. The applicant does not have to meet the income guidelines or be working, in school or in training, because the service is provided in conjunction with protective services.
 However, income must be verified in order to assess a client fee.
 If the parent/caretaker refuses to provide income verification, the child care worker must enter income in the SC Voucher Program database at \$1.00 below entrance maximum in order to assess the client fee.